Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Introduction

 Accurately describing such vacuum dressed states poses a major theoretical challenge.
 Most existing approaches reduce the electromagnetic environment to a single cavity mode with a phenomenologically assigned coupling constant, though microscopic derivations exist for specific cavity geometries \cite{svendsenTheoryQuantum2023}.
 While often providing qualitative insights, such single-mode descriptions obscure the role of the full photon mode structure and offer limited guidance on which cavity geometries can produce measurable modifications of material ground states.
 A multi-mode treatment retaining the full cavity spectrum is therefore essential for connecting cavity design to material response.
 Such a treatment of quantum electrodynamics (QED) in cavities has so far been lacking for correlated electron systems.

-Here, we develop such a theory of cavity QED and build a non-perturbative framework to calculate cavity modifications of the magnetic exchange $J$, close to half-filling of the strongly correlated Hubbard model.
+Here, we develop a theory of cavity QED and build a non-perturbative framework to study cavity modifications of the magnetic exchange $J$ and spin-polaron dispersion, in the strongly correlated Hubbard model close to half-filling, within a Born Oppenheimer approximation that neglects light-matter interactions of nuclear degrees of freedom \cite{luCavityEngineering2025,flickAtomsMolecules2017}.
 These results are relevant for cuprate parent compounds such as La$_2$CuO$_4$~\cite{Lee2006}.
-Through an exact resummation over all photon modes, we derive the cavity-dressed $J$ to all orders in light-matter couplings determined from first principles.
+Through a non-perturbative resummation over all photon modes, we derive the cavity-dressed $J$ to all orders in the light-matter coupling, which is determined from first principles.
 We consider Fabry-P\'erot cavities, consisting of two planar metallic mirrors, as well as surface polariton cavities, where optically active substrate excitations hybridize with the electromagnetic field to produce spatially localized modes at the vacuum-substrate interface (see \cref{fig:graphical_abstract}).
 For the latter, we develop a Coulomb gauge Hopfield quantization scheme that consistently accounts for both dynamical vector potential dressing, and the static screening of the Coulomb interaction by the dielectric environment.
 The screening contribution is absent in existing frameworks, and its omission can lead to qualitatively incorrect results: for the system considered here, neglecting it reverses the sign of the modification in $J$.